dviramontes/dotcom/_posts/binary-search-elixir.md

 end
 ```

 Notice a problem with the code above?
-It doesn't actually return -1 if the target is not found.
-This is because we're missing a pattern match to handle the case when the list is empty.
-Not only did Claude catch this, it also suggested a more idiomatic way to write the code using a case statement instead of cond.
+It doesn't return `-1` if the target isn't found.
+We're missing a pattern match to handle the case when the list is empty.
+Not only did Claude catch this, but it also suggested a more idiomatic way to write the code using a `case` expression instead of `cond`.

 ```elixir
 defmodule Binary do